Laurel woman realizes dream of college education thanks to Paying It Forward ScholarshipBy : UOPX News | June 2, 2009

 Kendra has already enrolled in the University's bachelor's degree program in human services management and hopes to complete her degree within the next few years.

 University of Phoenix - Maryland offers a wide range of undergraduate and graduate degree programs.
-Additional degree programs are available through the University's Online campus, and through Axia College of University of Phoenix, a program designed for students new to the college experience.
+Additional degree programs are available online, and through Axia College of University of Phoenix, a program designed for students new to the college experience.
 For more information, call (410) 872-9001 or visit phoenix.edu.